jchildree/Elevator-Project/README.md

 ## Assumptions:
 - The elevator always moves directly from one floor to the next, without stopping until all entered floors are reached.
-- Assumes each floor is after the other, with no skipped floors (Floors: 1, 2,3, 4 = Floors: 1, 4, 8, 2).
+- Assumes each floor is after the other, with no skipped floor between them.
 - The time to travel between any two floors is set to a fixed 10 seconds.

 ## Example: